ractodev/youtube-wrapped-prototype/README.md

 ## Usage
 1. Make sure your `watch-history.html` file is placed in the history folder.
+2. Make sure you have created a `config.py` containing your API key, and that it's placed in the config folder.
-2. Run `python watch_times.py` in your terminal or command prompt.
+3. Run `python watch_times.py` in your terminal or command prompt.
 The script will process your watch history and display the results.